 The Canon RF 70-200mm f/2.8L IS USM is a phenomenal lens, which delivers slightly sharper and crisper images than its EF equivalent.
-Thanks to its telescoping design, it's also 27% shorter and 28% than the DSLR version… however, it costs about 100% more and it's not compatible with Canon's RF teleconverters – two factors that might put many people off.
+Thanks to its telescoping design, it's also 27% shorter and 28% than the DSLR version… but it's not compatible with Canon's RF teleconverters, which might put people off.

 In every other respect it's the clear winner; the stabilization is far superior, it's so small that it can stand upright in your camera bag, it's light enough to swing around all day without getting sore forearms, and the autofocus is both quicker and quieter.
 However, if you want to (or, if you're a professional, need to) use your 70-200 with teleconverters, unfortunately that's the Achilles heel.

 Like the other RF trinity lenses, the 70-200mm f/2.8L offers better image quality, autofocus, stabilization, handling and general performance than adapting the equivalent EF lenses.
-As such, we'd recommend biting the bullet if you really want to unlock the full potential of your R-system camera – this lens might be pricey, but after using it we really wouldn't go back to the bulky EF version.
+As such, we'd recommend biting the bullet if you really want to unlock the full potential of your R-system camera – it's 500 notes more, but after using it we really wouldn't go back to the bulky EF version.

 Here is a selection of images that we shot during our short time with the Canon RF 70-200mm f/2.8L IS USM.
 To see the image at full resolution, click on the top right hand corner of the image, and the high-res version will open in a new browser window.